New Iberia, Louisiana: Festivals

 New Iberia hosts the Louisiana Sugar Cane Festival in September.
 The Sugar Cane Festival celebrates the commencement of the sugar cane harvest, locally referred to as grinding.
 Sugar cane is a principal crop grown by New Iberia farmers.
 The city also hosts El Festival Español de Nueva Iberia, which honors the area's Spanish heritage.
 Other notable festivals include the World Championship Gumbo Cook-Off, on the second full weekend in October; and the Books Along the Teche Literary Festival, in April, which celebrates James Lee Burke and South Louisiana literature.

 Popular culture

-New Iberia is home to fictional detective Dave Robicheaux and his creator, author James Lee Burke.
+New Iberia is home to fictional detective Dave Robicheaux; and home to his creator, author James Lee Burke.

+The Air-Conditioned Nightmare (1945) travelogue book mentions Henry Miller's stay in New Iberia.
 In the Electric Mist, a movie based on one of Burke's novels, was filmed in New Iberia in 2009 and starred Tommy Lee Jones.

 Education

 Public schools

 Iberia Parish School System serves the city and parish area.